Skip navigation

 I receive a pop-up error when upgrading the Duo Authentication Proxy on Windows.

-If you receive a window that says "Error opening file for writing: path-to-authproxy\Duo Security Authentication Proxy\bin\servicemanager.pyd" when upgrading the Authentication Proxy to a new version, make sure that all Windows Event Viewer windows (including the Event Viewer itself) are closed then click the Retry button.
+You may see “Error opening file for writing: path-to-authproxy\Duo Security Authentication Proxy\bin\servicemanager.pyd" when upgrading the Duo Authentication Proxy to a new version.

 I used the Windows Notepad application to edit authproxy.cfg and it looks correct, but the Authentication Proxy service won't start.